zixi-liu/Fraud-Detection-Papers/Domain-Knowledge/README.md

 **Approval Rate = Orders Approved / Intent to order confirmed**

+### Payment KPIs

+**Must-Have KPIs include:**
+- Authorization rate: allows merchants to see the performance of card payments (that require a real-time approval from the card issuer) and whether payments are proceeding successfully.
+- Conversion rate: percentage of unique visitors that are able to pay and complete their purchase.
+- Fraud rate: monitors fraudulent transactions.
+- Chargeback rate: chargebacks happen for multiple reasons (including fraud) when a customer contacts their card issuer to request a refund.
+- Total cost per transaction: many merchants find they need to assess the cost of accepting payment.

+**Advanced KPIs include:**

+Advanced authorization rates:
+- Authorization rate by country (location of buyer and/or of merchant)
+- Authorization rate per PSP
+- Authorization rate per issuer and/or acquirer
+- Authorization rate across other dimensions such as the device used by the consumer, whether there has been a retry via another acquirer, whether another form of payment is used after an initial decline, etc.
+- Authorization rate per authentication method (3D Secure version 1, 3D Secure version 2, non-authenticated transaction, by-pass authentication, eligible to exemptions)
+- Abandonment rate / drop-off rate with 3D Secure

+Decline rate per issuer and by reason code

+Capture rate: (percentage of authorized transactions that are captured) enables merchants to identify if all authorized transactions are eventually sent for settlement.
+An authorization can be captured or cancelled for several reasons, such as fraud or product shortage.

+False positive rate: an important KPI that tracks genuine transactions made by a real client, but which is declined due to suspicion of fraud.

+**Emerging KPIs include:**
+- Incremental sales via A/B testing: the ability of payment to generate incremental sales is typically hard to measure.
+- Token management: more and more merchants are enabling omnichannel use cases, and leverage the tokenization of customer’s payment data.
+It enables merchants to follow spending per sales channel and set up strategies to drive a customer from one channel to another.

+**How to use KPIs to optimize payment?**
+- authorization rate
+  - Improvement of authorization rates through BIN analysis can be a very useful tool.
+It allows merchants to identify with which issuer they encounter difficulties and directly engage with them (or via their PSP / acquirer) to discuss areas of improvement.
+- fraud rate
+- cost of payment acceptance
+  - For instance, some merchants implemented a surcharging policy (in countries where it is allowed) or ‘promoted’ alternative payment methods in specific countries.

 *Robust fraud prevention solutions are built mainly by researchers who can explain the fraud from the perspectives of the attacker and the victim.*